THE COROMANDEL PENINSULA

-Great hiking trails to the top of that mountain – wish we’ve had more time
+Great hiking trails to the top of that mountain – wish we had more time

 After all the beautiful walkways in the forests, we were getting hungry and it was time for lunch.
-We’ve stopped at one of the local restaurants on route and ended our road trip on the Coromandel Peninsula with ribs and chips!
+We stopped at one of the local restaurants and ended our road trip on the Coromandel Peninsula with ribs and chips!

-What wonderful 3 days we’ve had in this beautiful part of New Zealand!
+What wonderful 3 days we had in this beautiful part of New Zealand!

 There are so much more to see … but we are taking many great memories with us!